-Figure 18.1: A typical SEM path diagram example
+Figure 19.1.1: A typical SEM path diagram example

-18.1.2 Paths
+19.1.2 Paths

-Two types of paths, a directed one and an undirected one, are allowed to define the relationship of the variables in a model or diagram.
+Two types of paths, a directed one and an undirected one, are allowed to define the relationship between the variables in a model or diagram.
 A directed path, represented by a single-headed arrow, is used to indicate that one variable can predict another variable.
-In statistical language, it means a regression relationship.
+It usually means a regression relationship.
 A directed path points from the predicting variable toward the outcome variable.
-More specifically in SEM, a directed path from an ellipse (a latent variable) to a rectangle (an observed variable) represents a factor loading, otherwise it represents a regression coefficient.
+More specifically in SEM, a directed path from an ellipse (a latent variable) to a rectangle (an observed variable) represents a factor loading, otherwise, it represents a regression coefficient.

 An undirected path is represented by a double-headed arrow.
 If an undirected path connects two variables, it is the covariance between the two variables.
 An undirected path can start from one variable and end on the same variable.
 Such a path can represent either a variance or a residual variance in a structural equation model.
-For a variable with such a path, if there is no directed path pointing to it, the path represents a variance, otherwise, a residual variance.
+For a variable with such a path, if there is no directed path pointing to it, the path represents a variance; otherwise, a residual variance.

 Both variables and paths can be labeled or named.
-The labels can be as meaningful as possible.
-For paths, numbers can be used to denote the values of coefficients in a model.
+The labels should be as meaningful as possible.
+A number on a path is simply the value of the coefficient represented by the path.

-18.1.3 Basic rules for drawing SEM path diagram
+19.1.3 Basic rules for drawing SEM path diagram

 To ensure consistency and improve usability, the following rules are imposed in constructing path diagrams.
 First, no more than one triangle variable can be created in one diagram.
 Second, if existing, a directed path can only be drawn starting from the triangle variable.
-Third, either a directed or an undirected path can be drawn between two observed and latent variables.
-Fourth, an undirected path (double headed arrow) is automatically created for a variable that is predicted by one or more variables.
-The path is also automatically removed when the involved variable loses its predicting variables.
+Third, either a directed or an undirected path can be drawn between an observed variable and a latent variable.
+Fourth, an undirected path (doubleheaded arrow) is automatically created for a variable that is predicted by one or more variables.
+The path is also automatically removed when the involved variable disconnects from all its predicting variables.
 Finally, when a variable is removed, all paths connecting to it will be removed automatically.

-18.2 Path diagram in WebPower
+19.2 Path Diagram in WebPower

 WebPower can conduct statistical power analysis by drawing a path diagram directly online.
-The path diagram application is developed using JavaScript with the the library d3js (Myatt & Johnson, 2011) and the library jQuery (Resig et al., 2009).
-The path diagrams can be saved in the scalable vector graphics (SVG) format (Ferraiolo et al., 2000).
-In addition to the variables and paths used in the regular path diagrams, we also provide the support of non-normal data and missing data representation as we will discuss later.
+The path diagram application is developed using JavaScript with the library d3js (Myatt & Johnson, 2011) and the library jQuery (Resig et al., 2009).
+The path diagrams can be saved in the format of scalable vector graphics (SVG) (Ferraiolo et al., 2000).
+In addition to the variables and paths used in the regular path diagrams, we also provide the support of non-normal data, missing data, and multilevel model representations as we will discuss later.

-18.2.1 Interface and buttons
+19.2.1 Interface and buttons

-The overall path diagram interface is shown in Figure 18.1.
+The overall path diagram interface is shown in Figure 19.2.1.
 Intuitively, a path diagram is constructed using the buttons on the left panel.

-Figure 18.1: WebPower path diagram interface
+Figure 19.2.1: WebPower path diagram interface